davidebruno/GolangRestfulAPI/README.md

 # GolangRestfulAPI
 Restful API example written in golang

-Start the RESTFul Api that runs at port 8000 of localhost execute the command line:
+Start the RESTFul Api that runs at port 8000 of localhost executing the command line:

   go run absolute_path_project_folder\main.go